John

 "development" or explication, but never a reversal, of earlier

 teaching.
-Such testing happens to be one of several unintended but happy
+Such testing is one of the unintended but happy

 Anthony Flood